Training structure

 Faculty of Science

-General presentation of the most commonly used calculation and modelling methods in the field of solid state chemistry according to the spatial and temporal scales that can be studied with them:
+General overview of the most commonly used calculation and modeling methods in the field of solid-state chemistry according to the spatial and temporal scales that can be studied with them:

 (1) Quantum calculations (Hartree Fock, Post-Hartree Fock methods, DFT),

-Overview of different calculation techniques: static and optimization calculations, molecular dynamics and Monte Carlo.
+Presentation of different calculation techniques: static and optimization calculations, molecular dynamics, and Monte Carlo.

-The UE will include lectures and practical work.
-Two practical modeling exercises will be offered: modeling techniques in classical mechanics and quantum calculations.
+The EU will offer lectures and practical classes.
+Two practical modeling assignments will be offered: modeling techniques in classical mechanics and quantum calculations.

 Hybrid and structured materials